MarinkoBa/Hate-Speech-Classification/README.md

  ### Examples

+ Racism example: "These girls are the equivalent of the irritating Asian girls a couple years ago.
+Well done, 7. #MKR" Sexism example: "Trying to find something pretty about these blonde idiots.#MKR" None example: "If something is so hard to do on the BBQ then why why why do it?? #MKR #hungrycampers"

  Mindestens ein example sample für unser data, also vielleicht ein paar Tweets (pro Kategorie einer)?

  ### was muss bis Freitag gemacht werden:
  + requirements.txt, falls wir schon irgendwelche libraries benutzen
  + möglichst schon code für download/preprocessing
  + Zeitplan
  + Projektaufbau
- + Betreuer zugriff auf repo geben
+ + Betreuer zugriff auf repo geben | erledigt